joomengine/jcb-documentation/082-New-Placeholders-Feature.md

 *(Timestamp: [00:02:02](https://www.youtube.com/watch?v=USVLYu4ZLCc&t=00h02m02s))*

 Similarly, **views** have their own set of placeholders.
-Depending on where they’re used (admin or site), they vary slightly.
+Depending on where they're used (admin or site), they vary slightly.

 Common forms include: